 Google hires up to 4,000 employees per year, but receives around 1 million applications.
 There's a reason for those numbers: the firm is widely regarded as one of top two or three employers anywhere in the world.

-In order to face its international rivals head on, Google operates from more than 70 offices in about 40 countries.
-International domains include Google.ba, Google.dm, Google.nr, Google.co.jp and Google.ca, and the Google interface is available in more than 100 languages.
-However, the US accounted for 46% of the company's revenue during fiscal 2015.
+The Mountain View, California-based Google operates from more than 70 offices in 50 countries.
+International domains include Google.ba, Google.dm, Google.nr, Google.co.jp and Google.ca, and the Google interface is available in almost 110 languages.

 Mergers and Acquisitions

-In 2019 Google agreed to acquire Alooma, a company that helps companies move data from multiple locations to one data warehouse, to accelerate growth of its cloud operations.
+That same year, Google agreed to buy Looker, a developer of software for analyzing big data, for $2.4 billion in cash.
+Looker would become part of the Google Cloud unit, providing the unit's customers with business intelligence.
+Google also agreed to acquire Alooma, a company that helps companies move data from multiple locations to one data warehouse, to accelerate growth of its cloud operations.
 In Google's case that single data warehouse would be its Google Cloud service.
-Google wants to make it as easy as possible to move customers to it cloud services as it tries to catch up with Amazon Web Services and Microsoft's Azure cloud services.

 Mountain View, CA 94043-1351